The Definitive GMAT Study Plan - 2025 Edition

 A number of ways actually:

 - Make sure you are hitting a certain percentage of the questions in each topic/subject.
 Set a goal such as 90% of questions have to be right in exercises, OG, or wherever.
-E.g. if you just covered Geometry, there is no reason to take a whole quant CAT since you will only hit 3-4 Geometry questions tops (perhaps as few as 1-2) and it will be a minimal impact on the score, while you will waste a few hours, waste a test, and more importantly, grow discouraged.
+E.g. if you just covered Algebra, there is no reason to take a whole quant CAT since you will hardly hit 3-4 Algebra questions tops (perhaps as few as 1-2) and it will be a minimal impact on the score, while you will waste a few hours, waste a test, and more importantly, grow discouraged.

 - At this point in time, it does not matter what your overall Quant score is, it only matters what percentage of the types of questions ALREADY covered is.

-- Finally, once you have covered ALL of the quant topics, it is time to take the Quant CAT and similarly when you have finished the Verbal section, it is time to take the full Verbal CAT.
-(This is the reason GMAT Club tests have split quant and verbal CAT’s – we don’t think you really need to take a Full CAT until the very end when you are working on improving your stamina and test-day strategy, and at that point, you can just Quant and Verbal CAT’s with an 8 minute break).
+- Once you've completed all the topics within a section, it's time to move on to that section’s sectional tests.
+(This is the reason GMAT Club tests have split Q/V/D sectional tests – we don’t think you really need to take a Full CAT until the very end when you are working on improving your stamina and test-day strategy, and at that point, you can just Q/V/D sectional tests with some break in the middle).

 - What if No improvement?
 My suggestion would be to understand why, what needs to change, and how.
 You need to answer this yourself.
 If you can’t, post it on the forum, though I have to warn you, it is a hard one to answer from afar.
 A much better option is to get a tutor for an hour or two (that’s all you should need) to get you back on track.
 Any decent tutor can spot most of the issues after one session and you can use the second session to answer any questions and draft a personalized plan for the rest of your prep.
 You can also take a course – that’s become an especially popular and cheap alternative with the online offerings from EGMAT, Magoosh, Target Test Prep, Experts Global, many of which have courses for less than the cost of books (as low as $79).
 Many of the courses are interactive and adapt to your needs.
 Online adaptive courses often are much more effective than books since they are audio visual, provide constant feedback, and provide instructor support.